Mastle/joyfulspeaking-hub-website/src/pages/posts/post-1/index.md

 I know there are still plenty of nerds out there who devour everything they can get their hands on, but the whole point of teaching English for me is to show the average person just how simple and fun it can be.
 But that’s hard to do when the average person is so opposed to taking the time to read.
 It’s kind of the opposite of what learning a new language is all about — engagement, patience, and a willingness to take it slow.

 I realized that lengthy blog posts and additional online tutorials aren’t the best way to reach my target audience for learning English.
-This led me to take a step back and **re-strategize**.
+This led me to take a step back and re-strategize.
 Now, I’m excited to take Joyful Speaking in a fresh, new direction.

 ## Dawn of a New Age

 I believe language, like technology or medicine, requires care, attention, and meaningful discussion.
 Unfortunately, it often gets overlooked because it’s not as profitable.
 While tech videos rack up millions of views, language teaching is increasingly handed off to AI and poorly designed programs.

-While AI has its merits, it’s not yet at a point where it can replace the **nuanced, supervised approach** that language learning truly needs—a trend that seems to be accelerating in a concerning direction.
+While AI has its merits, it’s not yet at a point where it can replace the nuanced, supervised approach that language learning truly needs—a trend that seems to be accelerating in a concerning direction.

-It honestly feels like we’ve forgotten the importance of **expressing ourselves deeply**.
+It honestly feels like we’ve forgotten the importance of expressing ourselves deeply.
 True self-expression isn’t possible unless people are given the words to identify their thoughts and feelings.
 Without an adequate understanding of the language we use, this becomes a struggle.
-And at the end of the road of unexpressed thoughts and feelings lies a troubling destination: **depression, isolation, and mental illness**—a reality we can’t afford to ignore.
+And at the end of the road of unexpressed thoughts and feelings lies a troubling destination: depression, isolation, and mental illness—a reality we can’t afford to ignore.

 However, I don’t want to focus solely on the negative aspects of my journey in world of language teaching.
-Another surprising revelation came from seeing how much of a **positive impact** a single one-hour session per week had on my students.
+Another surprising revelation came from seeing how much of a positive impact a single one-hour session per week had on my students.
 It brings me joy to witness students who once believed they’d never be able to learn English now confidently write several paragraphs and engage in basic communication.

 So, moving forward, I’ll be keeping the long, detailed lessons for in-person classes or one-on-one online sessions.
 I’ll share general techniques and beginner-friendly methods in the [lessons section](../lessons) of this website.